dgloves/DSS-Gymnasium/README.md

 * Pytorch: 2.3.0 (CPU or GPU)
 * TensorFlow: 2.19.0 (CPU or GPU) (optional for Tensorboard usage)

-Also, install up-to-date and/or compatible versions of the common Python packages: [matplotlib](https://matplotlib.org/stable/install/index.html), [SciPy](https://scipy.org/install/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html) (required for , and [Numpy](https://numpy.org/install/)
+Also, install up-to-date and/or compatible versions of the common Python packages: [matplotlib](https://matplotlib.org/stable/install/index.html), [SciPy](https://scipy.org/install/), [Pandas](https://pandas.pydata.org/docs/getting_started/install.html) (required for , and [Numpy](https://numpy.org/install/)  Once your virtual environment is activated and you have verified all necessary packages, view the "Basic_Procedure_ReadMe" to begin building your DSS-Gymnasium environment.

 ## Contributing
 This repo is meant to be forked, allowing users to independently develop their own working environments using the template files and following the examples provided.
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change with respect to your particular issue.